TheWiseCoder/Dynworks/dynvector-benchmark/README.md

 `dynvector_find(+Id, +Value, -Index)`
 *Index* will be unified with the index of *Value*, or the invocation will fail if *Value* does not exist.
 This is the main purpose of this benchmark: to compare searching a *dynvector* with searching a list in the traditional way, using `memberchk/2`.

-To invoke the benchmark, use
+To invoke the benchmark, use one of
 `benchmark.`
 `benchmark(+Benchmarks).`
 `benchmark(+Benchmarks, +SearchCount, +RangeCount).`
-where *Benchmarks* is a list with the benchmark type(s) desired (default: [1,2,3,4]), *SearchCount* is the number of random integers in the search and base sets, and *RangeCount* is the range to use when generating the two sets of random integers.
+where *Benchmarks* is a list with the benchmark type(s) desired (default: [1,2,3,4]), *SearchCount* is the number of random integers in the search and base sets(default: 100000), and *RangeCount* is the range to use (default: 1000000) when generating the two sets of random integers.
 Note that in SICStus, the number of random integers generated is not exact, but a close approximation, due to the behavior of the predicate used.
 This, however, in no way affects the benchmark results.

 Alternatively, use one of the command files *benchmarkN.cmd*
 `sicstus < benchmarkN.cmd`